profreagan/quickdbtdemo/siggard_core#5instructions.md

 #### dim store ####
-- Create a new file inside of the oliver directory called `dim_store.sql`
+- Create a new file inside of the oliver directory called `oliver_dim_store.sql`
 - Populate the code that we will use in this file below:
 ```